DewellGuerand/LINMA2471---Project/report/main.typ

 The return $mu$ is then simply given by the average of the returns with respect to time, for each assets.
 The covariance matrix $Sigma$ is also simply given by the covariance matrix of the return matrix.
 A strong property of (sample) covariance matrices is that they are always square, symmetric and positive semi-definite.
 This property is mandatory to be able to use strong theoretical results for convergence because it makes our objective function convex (quadratic function with PSD matrix).

-Another initiative we have taken into account when processing the dataset is the separation between a _train_ and _test_ dataset.
-This allows us to solve the models on the training dataset and evaluate the performance of the obtained portfolios on a test one.
-For this, we implemented a feature to split them based on a specified date.
-All the data before this date will be included in the training dataset and the remaining one will serve to evaluate the portfolio on "future" data.
-Along with that, we also included a feature to select only $n$ stocks within all the available stocks.
-This will allow us to compare computational costs of the diverse methods as the dimension of the variable increases.
+In our implementation, we also included a feature to select only $n$ stocks within all the available stocks.
+This will allow us to compare the computational costs of the diverse methods as the dimension of the variable increases.

 = Smooth Model